 Does earlier verbal development in girls increase sociability?

-By clinical psychology doctoral candidate Rebecca Burger-Caplan, a member of the 2014 class of Autism Speaks Weatherstone Predoctoral Fellows.
+By Rebecca Burger-CaplanThis post is by clinical psychology doctoral candidate Rebecca Burger-Caplan, a member of the 2014 class of Autism Speaks Weatherstone Predoctoral Fellows.
 She continues the research launched by her Weatherstone fellowship at the Marcus Autism Center of Children’s Healthcare of Atlanta and Emory University School of Medicine, in Atlanta.
 Funded by the Stavros Niarchos Foundation, the fellowship was established in 2008 in memory of Sir Dennis Weatherstone, the former chairman and CEO of J.P.
 Morgan .
 The program honors his family’s enduring commitment to the education of promising scientists beginning careers in autism research.

 Thanks for this opportunity to describe the research I was privileged to carry out during my Autism Speaks Weatherstone Predoctoral Fellowship.
 Under the guidance of my research mentors, psychologist Ami Klin and neuroscientist Warren Jones, the fellowship allowed me to explore whether differences in early development offer some protection from autism in girls.